isaacSennerholt/sudelity/README.md

 > “Isn’t this impossible to measure?
 Too subjective?”

 Sudelism isn’t about quantifying morality — it’s about cultivating sensitivity.
 Like tone in music or timing in conversation, it resists rigid metrics but thrives through practice.
-Sudelity is not tracked through checklists, but felt in the atmosphere you help create.
+Sudelity isn’t tracked through checklists, but felt in the atmosphere you help create.
 It becomes evident in how people respond — in whether space becomes more navigable or more distorted through your presence.

 > “Can Sudelism be misused — for manipulation or control?”

 Yes.
 Like any ethical tool, Sudelism can be co-opted.
 A skilled manipulator may appear emotionally attuned while subtly distorting environments to serve self-interest.
 This is why Sudelism insists that everyone must Sudelize — from institutional leaders to intimate partners.
-It cannot be enclosed in a fishbowl or reserved for the marginalized; it is a shared responsibility.
-Ethical fluency is not a performance — it’s a reciprocal ethic.
+It cannot be enclosed in a fishbowl or reserved for the marginalized; It’s a shared responsibility.
+Ethical fluency isn’t a performance — it’s a reciprocal ethic.

 ### The Call to Practice

-Sudelism is not a belief system to adopt, but a sensitivity to cultivate — a living discipline rooted in how we show up in space, respond to change, and contribute to the emotional and perceptual ecosystems we share.
+Sudelism isn’t a belief system to adopt, but a sensitivity to cultivate — a living discipline rooted in how we show up in space, respond to change, and contribute to the emotional and perceptual ecosystems we share.

 It begins in small gestures: